rnpbr/opennetworking-docs/docs/en/Laboratórios/Juniper/vJunos/Descoberta/index.md

 ### :material-server: 5.2 Starting Zabbix
 !!! tip "Tip"
-    If you already have a configured Zabbix environment, just skip this step.
+    If you already have a configured Zabbix environment, simply skip this step.

-To start the container with Zabbix:
+To bring up the container with Zabbix:

 ```bash
 docker compose -f zabbix-docker/docker-compose.yml up -d